acentauri-solar-racing/ss_weather/README.md

 ### Chaging ORM models

-The ORM models are saved in `/db/models.py`.
+To interact with the database, we use a library called SQLAlchemy and their object relational models.
+The models are saved in `/db/models.py`.
+There you specify what your table looks like (columns, data type).
 Here is find the nitty-gritty details on the specification: [https://docs.sqlalchemy.org/en/20/orm/quickstart.html#declare-models](https://docs.sqlalchemy.org/en/20/orm/quickstart.html#declare-models)

 For most use-cases you can just directly copy-paste a line and then change the name and type of an entry.
 There isn't much more to it.
+Or if you want another table, just copy paste a class and rename the variables